- Susceptible trees

 An Outbreak Management Team was therefore set up by the Forestry Commission in late 2008 to manage the potential threat posed by the pine tree lappet moth.
 A contingency plan was put in place, a key part of which was introducing immediate controls on the movement of timber from the outbreak area.

-Its preferred host is Scots pine (Pinus sylvestris), but it is also known to live and feed on other pine species and, in outbreak conditions, on other coniferous trees such as Sitka spruce, Norway spruce and Douglas fir, all of which are grown commercially in Scotland.
+The moth's preferred host is Scots pine (Pinus sylvestris), but it is also known to live and feed on other pine species and, in outbreak conditions, on other coniferous trees such as Sitka spruce, Norway spruce and Douglas fir, all of which are grown commercially in Scotland.

 Initial controls restricted timber and foliage movements in the moth’s 'active period' (1 March to 30 November).
 During this period only bark-free timber could be moved outside the outbreak area.
 These initial controls allowed time to determine whether a breeding population was present, (the capture of caterpillars in September 2009 confirmed that there was) and to investigate the life cycle, origin and likely impact of this moth.